The Wandering Jews

-The Wandering Jews is a short non-fiction book (1926–27) by Joseph Roth about the plight of the Jews in the mid-1920s who, with other refugees and displaced persons in the aftermath of World War I, the Russian Revolution and the redrawing of national frontiers following the Treaty of Versailles, had fled to the West from Lithuania, Poland and Russia.
+The Wandering Jews (German: Juden auf Wanderschaft) is a short non-fiction book (1926–27) by Joseph Roth about the plight of the Jews in the mid-1920s who, with other refugees and displaced persons in the aftermath of World War I, the Russian Revolution and the redrawing of national frontiers following the Treaty of Versailles, had fled to the West from Lithuania, Poland and Russia.
 "They sought shelter in cities and towns where most of them had never been and, unfortunately, where they were made despicably unwelcome."
 Poverty stricken villagers, they were set apart by their origins, their piety and their dress.
 In the last five months of 1926 he visited the Soviet Union where he wrote the final section, The Condition of the Jews in Soviet Russia.
 Walter Jens called it the best book on its subject in German.
 An English translation by Michael Hofmann was published in 2001.